taejun20/taejun20.github.io/posts/260622-wizard-of-oz-study-en.md

 # The Broader Viewpoint: Proof-of-Concept Simulation

 I view WoZ study as a case of a more general concept: Proof-of-Concept (PoC) simulation.
-WoZ studies refer only to methods where human operators simulate autonomous system (like conversational agents or voice interfaces), but modern HCI research actively employs simulation across a much broader spectrum.
-Through various approximation methods to simulate future systems, we can answer questions like:
+WoZ studies refer only to methods where human operators simulate autonomous system (like conversational agents or voice interfaces), but modern HCI research actively employs simulation across a much broader spectrum to explore questions like:

 * **What level of performance and task load will future systems deliver?**
 * **Do users actually want this capability?**